 You've identified that your church is in need of a capital campaign.
 And you've realized how much work it would be to pull that off on your own.
 So you're looking at firms to consider hiring.
 Below is a selection of questions to help guide your request for proposal and interview process when deciding upon a fundraising firm.Read More

 Not all capital campaigns are created equal.
 When working in the church, it takes a different approach from the secular world and a spiritual understanding of the effort.
-As you are getting started with a church capital campaign, follow the steps below and you're on the track for success.Read More
+As you are getting started with a church capital campaign, follow the steps below and you're on the track to be successful.Read More

 Whenever I hold a workshop, one of the points I often make is that stewardship is not fundraising.
 Fundraising is asking for a donation, a secular approach, whereas stewardship is the spiritual way.
 In stewardship, we facilitate the discovery of God’s blessings and the prayerful development of how to share those blessings.Read More